mrassell/inventory-manager/README.md

 Hosted on Vercel here: https://inventory-manager-seven-theta.vercel.app/

+Note: Firebase API keys and Project IDs are protected by Vercel, used .env.local file to deploy.

 ## Features

 - **Add Items:** Easily add items to your inventory with details like name, quantity, and description.